brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Add interrogation to the game, using the NPCs in the running game; this is a debug function that can be  called from whatever screen, since this is a text-only thing
 - turn on collision between each NPC in order for them to interact with one another(setup for convos w each other)
 - augment action model in order to allow NPCs to find and collide with one another so they may converse,interact,etc
 - (allow them to interact w each other and do planning a la AI Town, having separate daily routines or